BachoSeven/bachoseven.github.io/content/maths/_index.md

 title: "Maths"
 ---

+__In these days the angel of topology and the devil of abstract algebra fight for the soul of each individual mathematical domain__
+~ Hermann Weyl, 1939

 # General resources

 - LibGen (pdfs of any math book): if you use `8.8.8.8` as your DNS, [this](https://libgen.rs) mirror should work